Skip to content

 The signal used is called TCKEYREQ and this signal is sent to any tc thread based on some hinting techniques described in the chapter on the NDB API.

 DBTC uses DBDIH to discover the placement of all the live replicas in the cluster of the row.
-Next it sends LQHKEYREQ to DBLQH in the node where the primary replica belongs.
+Next, it sends LQHKEYREQ to DBLQH in the node where the primary replica belongs.
 The signal is sent directly to the proper ldm thread owning the partition where this primary row resides.

 There is a commit signal that can be used called TC_COMMITREQ.
 In the signal diagram above it is used.
 It is not necessary to use this signal.
 One can also send a TCKEYREQ with the commit bit set.
-In this case the transaction is committed immediately after completing the last operation and no more TCKEYREQs will be accepted in this transaction after receiving this bit in a TCKEYREQ signal.
+In this case, the transaction is committed immediately after completing the last operation and no more TCKEYREQs will be accepted in this transaction after receiving this bit in a TCKEYREQ signal.

-The primary sends a signal to the backup replica, the first LQHKEYREQ contained the list of nodes to update.
-It sends a LQHKEYREQ, the code executed in the backup replica is almost exactly the same as executed in the primary replica, both replicas will update the row in the prepare phase.
+The first LQHKEYREQ contains the list of nodes to update.
+The primary uses this to send a signal to the backup replica.
+It sends a LQHKEYREQ and the code executed in the backup replica is almost identical to that executed in the primary replica.
+Both replicas will update the row in the prepare phase.
 The new row will be stored in a copy row, the old row is kept until the commit point.
-This means that readers that want to see the latest committed row state can always proceed and perform the read.
+This means that readers who want to see the latest committed row state can always proceed and perform the read.

 When all replicas have been updated the last replica sends LQHKEYCONF back to the DBTC that handles the transaction.
-In this case the TCKEYREQ had both a start bit and a commit bit set, thus the transaction will immediately be committed.
+In this case, the TCKEYREQ had both a start bit and a commit bit set, thus the transaction will immediately be committed.
 We will get the GCI (global checkpoint identifier) of the transaction from DBDIH and send COMMIT to the backup replica.
 Backup replicas will simply record the commit state and send COMMIT to the next replica in the chain until it reaches the primary replica.

-One more important lesson that I learned through a master thesis project more than 20 years ago is the cost of flexible protocols.
+Most signals are fairly static, thus the code that reads the signal data knows exactly where to find each item.
+This makes the code very efficient.
 The original idea for the NDB protocol was to use a standard telecom protocol using BER encoding.
-This turned out to be much too expensive.
+The protocol’s flexibility made it too expensive.
 Thus we invented a streamlined protocol where all parts of the protocol are 32 bits in size.
-Thus we don't have to process one byte at a time, rather we can process 4 bytes at a time which is using the most efficient CPU instructions.
+Now we can process four bytes instead of one byte at a time.
+This uses the CPU instructions most efficiently.

 A special note on key writes is that they can also read data while updating it.
-For example it is possible to send a delete operation that reads the record while deleting it.
+For example, it is possible to send a delete operation that reads the record while deleting it.
 These operations can read either the values before the update or after and it is even possible to send back calculated values.

 Basic read transaction#

-The reads through a primary key uses TCKEYREQ as well.
-In this case the signal goes to DBTC and from there it is sent to one of the DBLQH blocks.
-For default tables it will always be sent to the DBLQH of the primary replica.
+Reads using a primary key also utilize the TCKEYREQ signal.
+In this case, the signal goes to DBTC and from there, it is sent to one of the DBLQH blocks.
+For default tables, it will always be sent to the DBLQH of the primary replica.
+For read backup and fully replicated tables, it depends on the type of the read.
+Read committed can be sent to any node with a replica.
+For reads using shared or exclusive locks, it is sent to the primary replica.

 image